 If Nick Cave proved himself early as a rabid dog in performance mode, it’s his keen observations and witty manipulations of human kindness and depravity that have made him a legendary songwriter.
 It should come as little surprise to newcomers hearing any of his albums for the first time that he’s also penned novels and screenplays.
 His influences came not only from the likes of Johnny Cash and Leonard Cohen, but in Cormac McCarthy novels and The Bible, with a healthy dose of American blues tradition.
 When he assumes the role of his characters, he can either be a Don Juan or a murderous fiend — an emotionally exposed poet, or a right bastard.
 And though they might often be fictional creations, everyone who populates a Nick Cave and the Bad Seeds album is born of the same brilliantly dark mind.

 Nick Cave and the Bad Seeds is an artist I’ve been wanting to tackle for Celebrate the Catalog for a long time, and only held back because it required a bit more attention than usual (though not more than Miles Davis or David Bowie, which took a while).
 With Mute reissuing the band’s catalog on vinyl, it seemed appropriate to finally take the journey.
 The thing about Nick Cave and the Bad Seeds, however, is that their discography is remarkably consistent.
 You’ll find that most of the scores for the albums in this feature are separated mostly by a few scant decimal points—the best Nick Cave albums and the slightly lower tier ones aren’t that far apart.
 There are no bad albums, just those that don’t quite rise up to be as profoundly stunning as the others.
 I should note that this doesn’t include the albums by The Birthday Party (Prayers on Fire is 9.something, and Junkyard is a perfect 10), or Grinderman (the first and the second are each a mid-8).
 This feature strictly focuses on the Nick Cave albums with The Bad Seeds, which is already an embarrassment of riches as it is.
+We present the Nick Cave albums ranked and rated, presented in chronological order—it’s an incredible body of work.

 Listen to our Essential Nick Cave playlist while you read, or whenver.